Tocea/gradle-cpp-plugin/README.md

 #### **Use this library as a sub-module project**

-Third choice, The 'hello' library has nothing to in this project. but this library is close of the project.
+Third choice, the 'hello' library has nothing to in this project. but this library is close of the project.
 The project and the library are a part of the same product.
 In this case, It can be a good idea te create a gradle project for this product which contain sub-modules (the 'hello' library and the 'cmake-hello-world' project).

-**Exemple : gradle multi-modules project**
+**Example: gradle multi-modules project**
 ```groovy
 exemple-project
 |___settings.gradle